percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Note that following DTLS-SRTP procedures for the [@!I-D.ietf-perc-double] cipher, the endpoint generates both E2E and HBH encryption keys and salt values.
-Endpoints **MAY** use the DTLS-SRTP generated E2E key for transmission or **MAY** generate a fresh E2E key.
+Endpoints **MUST** either use the DTLS-SRTP generated E2E key for transmission or generate a fresh E2E key.
 In either case, the generated SRTP master salt for E2E encryption **MUST** be replaced with the salt value provided by the Key Distributor via the EKTKey message.
 That is because every endpoint in the conference uses the same SRTP master salt.
 The endpoint only transmits the SRTP master key (not the salt) used for E2E